-30.12 Termination for Cause
+30.13 Termination for Cause

-- (a) Faculty members having tenure shall not be removed or suspended except for adequate cause which shall include: (i) incompetent service; and (ii) neglect of duty. - (b) Removal or suspension of a person on tenure shall require service of written charges and maybe taken up as a grievance directly at Step 2 of the grievance procedure under this Agreement within thirty (30) days of removal or suspension.
-The person so charged shall be on a pay status pending the outcome of the proceedings affecting his/her tenure.
+- (a) Faculty members having tenure shall not be removed or suspended except for adequate cause which shall include: (i) incompetent service; and (ii) neglect of duty. - (b) Removal or suspension of a person on tenure shall require service of written charges and may be taken up as a grievance directly at Step 2 of the grievance procedure under this Agreement within thirty (30) days of removal or suspension.
+The person so charged shall be on a pay status pending the outcome of the proceedings affecting his/her tenure unless the person is charged with gross misconduct (in which event the person shall be on unpaid status).
 The fees and expenses of the American Arbitration Association and the Arbitrator shall be borne by the Institute.

-30.13 Lay-off -- Transfer -- Financial Exigency
+30.14 Lay-off -- Transfer -- Financial Exigency